trkks/terminal_toys/README.md

 ```

 ## ProgressBar
-Programs that take a long time processing will benefit from displaying their real-time status also on the command-line.

-Example scenario of eight threads running simultaneously with each having their own progress bar:
+Example of eight threads with a progress bar each:
 ```ignore
 Thread #1  95% [===================.]
 Thread #2 100% [====================] Done!